KyleAMathews/blog/src/pages/2023-11-09---announcing-trpc-crdt/index.md

 Ok, so CRDTs are nice — but why trpc-crdt?

 Given CRDTs/local-first are so client-centric, I’ll first make the, probably obvious, arguments for why running code on a server is often necessary.
-Followed by my explanation of the, perhaps not so obvious, rationale for using a CRDT as the transport layer for RPC calls from client to servers (at least when building an application with a CRDT.
+Followed by my explanation of the, perhaps not so obvious, rationale for using a CRDT as the transport layer for RPC calls from client to servers (at least when building an application with a CRDT).

 ## Sometimes you just need a server